-Tiny Isla Holbox (25 km [16 miles] long) sits at the eastern end of the Ría Lagartos estuary and just across the Quintana Roo state line.
-A fishing fan's heaven because of the hordes of pampano, bass, barracuda, and sharks just offshore, the island also pleases bird-watchers and seekers of tranquility.
-Birds fill the mangrove estuaries on the island's leeward side.
-Beach bums love the sandy strands strewn with seashells.
-Although the water is often murky—the Gulf of Mexico and the Caribbean come together here—it's shallow and warm, and there are some nice places to swim.
-Sandy streets lead to simple seafood restaurants where the fish fillets, conch, octopus, and other delicacies are always fresh.
+Only 25 km (16 miles) long, tiny Isla Holbox sits at the eastern end of the Ría Lagartos estuary and is just across the Quintana Roo state line.
+Fishing fans come for the ample supply of pampano, bass, and barracuda, while birders appreciate the many avian species that fill the mangrove estuaries on the island's leeward side.
+Beach bums love the sandy strands strewn with seashells; although the water is often murky—the Gulf of Mexico and the Caribbean come together here—it's shallow and warm, and there are some nice places to swim.
+Sandy streets lead to simple seafood restaurants where conch, octopus, and other delicacies are always fresh.
 Lodgings here range from bare-bones to beach-luxe, and hotel owners can help set up fishing and bird-watching excursions, as well as expeditions to see the whale sharks that cruise offshore June through August.

-Isla's lucky population numbers some 2,000 souls, and in summer it seems there are as many biting bugs per person.
+Isla's population numbers some 2,000 lucky souls, and in summer it seems there are as many biting bugs per person.
 Bring plenty of mosquito repellent.
-Many locals use baby oil as a natural repellent against no-seeums, also known as biting midges.
-There is Internet at most hotels and several ATMs on the island (some smaller businesses accept cash only).
+Many locals use baby oil as a natural protection against no-seeums, also known as biting midges.